buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 Use Alternate Settings file
 ----------------------------

-If you want to use an alternate configuration file when building test you can use ``buildtest build -c <buildtest-configuration>``. buildtest will prefer configuration file on command line over the user configuration (``$HOME/.buildtest/config.yml``).
+If you want to use an alternate configuration file when building test you can use ``buildtest -c <config> build``. buildtest will prefer configuration file on command line over the user configuration (``$HOME/.buildtest/config.yml``).
 For more details see :ref:`which_configuration_file_buildtest_reads`.